Skip to main content

 Jump Away Details

-• JumpClimbLedge checks if there is any potential ledge behind the player capsule.
+• When active, it checks if there is any potential ledge behind the player capsule.

-• If there are any potential ledges, then the potential initial hit point and a potential hit normal is calculated
+• If a potential ledge exists, its initial hit point and hit normal are calculated.

 • LedgeAgent.DisableLedgeGrabAndJumpAway is called

-• if potential ledge data is provied, LedgeHandler.LandOnLedge is called for the player to snap back onto the ledge when the player character has done a full rotation to face the ledge.
+• If potential ledge data is provided, LedgeHandler.LandOnLedge is called for the player to snap back onto the ledge once the player character has completed a full rotation to face it.

-• if not, we wait until the player character has done a full rotation to face the ledge, then ledge info is flushed and the character is back in the normal state where it can detect new ledges.
+• If not, we wait until the player character has completed a full rotation, then ledge info is flushed and the character is back in the normal state where it can detect new ledges.

-If you want to customize this behaviour, we recommend starting with the LedgeAgent.DisableLedgeGrabAndJumpAway.
+If you want to customize this behavior, we recommend starting with the LedgeAgent.DisableLedgeGrabAndJumpAway.

 Hop Up (Braced Only)

-The player can jump up from one ledge to either a jumping up aniamtion.
+When a ledge isn't climbable, the player can hop up onto it using a jump-up animation.
 If a potential ledge is above the player object, the agent tries to grab it.

 Hop Up Details

-• if the ledge is not climbale we process a hop up instead of a climb
+• If the ledge is not climbable, we process a hop up instead of a climb.

 • JumpClimbLedge checks if there is any potential ledge above the player capsule.

-• If there are any potential ledges, then the potential initial hit point and a potential hit normal is calculated.
+• If a potential ledge exists, its initial hit point and hit normal are calculated.

 • LedgeAgent.DisableLedgeGrabAndJumpUp is called

-• if potential ledge data is provied, LedgeHandler.LandOnLedge is called for the player to snap back onto the ledge.
+• If potential ledge data is provided, LedgeHandler.LandOnLedge is called for the player to snap back onto the ledge.

-If you want to customize this behaviour, we recommend starting with the LedgeAgent.MoveUpOnLedge and LedgeAgent.DisableLedgeGrabAndJumpUp.
+If you want to customize this behavior, we recommend starting with LedgeAgent.DisableLedgeGrabAndJumpUp and LedgeJumpUpReaction.

 Animations